ab1049/ab1049/README.md

 ## Hi there 👋

+- I'm a currently studying Computer Science and Economics @ Duke University!

 <!--
 **ab1049/ab1049** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.